Protecting our environment has come to the forefront of public attention in recent years. As parents, it’s something we can all participate in.

 We aim to dispel misconceptions about how difficult it is to change your habits, and also show the amazing benefits of each of these eco-friendly parenting ideas, with recommendations on where to go to find everything from environmentally friendly toiletries and eco-friendly options for mum too.

-This edition is dedicated to reusable sanitary products – we hope that it helps!
+This edition is dedicated to the benefits of wooden toys – we hope you find it informative!